zak905/kube-ecr-secrets-operator/README.md

 * attempt to remove the dependency on `cert-manager`.
 Since TLS is only for internal usage, and a self signed certificate is enough, a certificate can be manually created by the operator or by a job when the chart is installed.
 The certificate can have an expiry date very far ahead in the future so that it does not need to be renewed.
 * making `AWSECRCredentials` manage registries for several AWS regions
-* add static Kubernetes manifests for users who do not want to use helm
 * Adding CI/CD, e2e testing